History of Berkshire: History

 Members of the Atrebates tribe lived in a region stretching between the Thames, the Test, and West Sussex in pre-Roman times.

 During the heptarchy, the area formed part of the kingdom of Wessex, and relics of Saxon occupation have been discovered in various parts of the county.
 Of these the most remarkable are the burial grounds at Long Wittenham and Frilford, and there is evidence that the Lambourn valley was occupied in early Saxon times.
 The cinerary urns found in Berkshire undoubtedly contain the ashes of the Anglians who came south under Penda in the 7th century.
 The fortification called Cherbury Castle, not far from Denchworth, is said to have been first made up by King Canute.

-At the time of the Norman Conquest, Berkshire formed part of the Earldom of Harold, and supported him staunchly at the battle of Hastings.
+At the time of the Norman Conquest, Berkshire formed part of the Earldom of Harold, and supported him staunchly at the Battle of Hastings.
 This loyalty was punished by very sweeping confiscations, and at the time of the Domesday survey no estates of any importance were in the hands of Englishmen.
 When Alfred the Great divided the country into shires, this county received the name of Berrocscir, as Asser says, "from the wood of Berroc, where the box-tree grows most plentifully".
 At the time of the survey it comprised twenty-two hundreds; in 1911 there were only twenty, of which eleven retained their ancient names.

 Over the centuries, many parishes were transferred from one hundred to another, but until the late 20th century the boundary of the county remained practically unchanged.
 Parts of the parishes of Shilton and Langford formed exclaves of the shire, until they were transferred to Oxfordshire in the reign of William IV.
-Portions of Combe and Shalbourne parishes were also restored to Hampshire and Wiltshire respectively, while the Wiltshire portion of Hungerford was transferred to Berkshire.
+Portions of Coombe and Shalbourne parishes were also restored to Hampshire and Wiltshire respectively, while the Wiltshire portion of Hungerford was transferred to Berkshire.
 The county was originally included in the see of Winchester, but in AD 909 it was removed to the newly-formed see of "Wiltshire", afterwards united with Sherborne.

 In 1075 the seat of the bishopric was removed to Salisbury, and in 1836 by an order in council Berkshire was transferred to the diocese of Oxford.
 The archdeaconry is of very early origin and is co-extensive with the county.
 Formerly it comprised four rural deaneries, but the number has lately been increased to nine.
 Much of the early history of the county is recorded in the Chronicles of Abingdon Abbey, which at the time of the survey was second only to the crown in the extent and number of its possessions, such as The Abbey, Sutton Courtenay.
 The abbot also exercised considerable judicial and administrative powers, and his court was endowed with the privileges of the hundred court and was freed from liability to interference by the sheriff.
 Berkshire and Oxfordshire had a common sheriff until the reign of Elizabeth I, and the shire court was held at Grauntpont.
 The assizes were formerly held at Reading, Abingdon and Newbury, but by 1911 were held entirely at Reading.